-Dining Services is continuously seeking ways to reduce the amount of waste produced on campus and increase its recycling efforts.
+Campus Dining is continuously seeking ways to reduce the amount of waste produced on campus and increase its recycling efforts.

-- Oil waste is collected and taken to a local plant for biodiesel production.
+- Fryer oil waste is collected and taken to a local plant for biodiesel production.
 This certificate signifies the latest collection data and the effect on the environment.

-- Dining Services gives an incentive to students who use their own reusable mugs instead of disposable cups by offering a discount on fountain and hot beverages in Cafe Vivian, the Food Gallery at Frist, and the Chancellor Green, and Woodrow Wilson and Studio 34 Cafes.
+- Campus Dining gives an incentive to students who use their own reusable mugs instead of disposable cups by offering a discount on fountain and hot beverages in Café Vivian, the Food Gallery at Frist, and the Chancellor Green, Woodrow Wilson and Studio '34 Cafés.

-- Corn and other plant based products such as cups and cutlery are purchased for catering events.
-These products are compostable, not recyclable.
+- Plant-based compostable products such as cups and cutlery are purchased for catering events.

 - Paper goods at the Frist Campus Center are made of 100% post consumer recycled materials.

-- All University dining halls will be tray-less beginning in the 2011-12 academic year.
+- All University dining halls became tray-free during the 2011-12 academic year.
 Studies have shown that without trays students take 20-30 percent less food,reducing water and energy costs by $4,000 a year while avoiding 23 metric tons of carbon dioxide emissions.

-- As of 2010, efficient new dishwashers have been installed in five of six dining halls, each saving about 300,000 gallons of water per year, or a total of 1.5 million gallons- more than enough to fill two Olympic-size swimming pools.
+- As of 2010, efficient dishwashers were installed in five of six dining halls, each saving about 300,000 gallons of water per year, or a total of 1.5 million gallons- more than enough to fill two Olympic-size swimming pools.